daggs1/Lionheart_Customs/README.md

-the shipyard introduces special variants of Lionheart ships the outfitter introduces special expansion outfits to allow more freedom for ships
+the shipyard introduces special variants of Lionheart ships the outfitter introduces special expansion outfits to allow more freedom for ships before purchasing any outfit, please read the outfit description thoroughly.

 installation quide: https://endless-sky.fandom.com/wiki/Mods